-Being diagnosed with a condition such as dementia will be tough on your emotions, forcing you to deal with a range of them all at once.
+Being diagnosed with Dementia will be tough on their emotions.
 Some people will feel sadness or a sense of loss due to the idea that they will no longer be able to do the things they used to enjoy, or carry on with plans for the future.
-Others may feel as though they did something wrong which then caused them to develop dementia, or maybe not enough to prevent it.
-However, this is not something to think about too much, as the root cause for dementia is not yet known and therefore cannot be linked to any right or wrong doings.
+Others may feel as though they did something wrong which then caused them to develop Dementia, or maybe not enough to prevent it.
+However, this is not something to think about too much, as the root cause for Dementia is not yet known and therefore cannot be linked to any right or wrong doings.

-As someone who has recently been diagnosed, you will be experiencing a range of emotions.
-You may have questions about your dementia for both your doctor and those you are close to, so talking to them is the best way forward.
-Although your initial response may be to keep your feelings closed off, working through the logical steps with those offering support will be extremely beneficial.
-If you’re unable to do this, there are also a number of support groups available that will act as a safe space for you to discuss your diagnosis with others.
+Someone who has recently been diagnosed, will be experiencing a range of emotions.
+They will have many questions about their dementia so talking to them is the best way forward.
+Their initial response may be to keep their feelings closed off, working through the logical steps with those offering support will be extremely beneficial.
+If you’re unable to do this, there are also a number of support groups available that will act as a safe space for you to discuss their diagnosis with others.

-Having received such life changing news, you want to make sure that you are in the best mental and physical state possible.
-Your emotions can have a knock-on effect on your overall health, making you feel exhausted and unmotivated.
-One way to tackle this is by ensuring you have a healthy diet and are getting all of your essential nutrients.
-Making sure you keep active, both mentally and physically, is also essential as you move into this new stage of your life.
-Taking up a form of light exercise such as Pilates or yoga can also help to offer some form of head-space thanks to its core focus on meditation and mindfulness.
+Having received such life changing news, you want to make sure that they are in the best mental and physical state possible.
+Their emotions can have a knock-on effect on their overall health.
+One way to tackle this is by ensuring they have a healthy diet and are getting all their essential nutrients.
+Ensure they keep active, both mentally and physically – taking up a form of light exercise such as Pilates or yoga can also help to offer some form of head-space thanks to its core focus on meditation and mindfulness.

-In the early stages of dementia, it’s good to know what you want to happen, both with yourself and your family, as your condition progresses.
-Communicating your medical preferences with your family, especially those closest to you, will ensure that they are not left with making any hard decisions themselves, if required to do so.
-Allocating someone who you trust to look after your possessions and finances when you are no longer able to can also help to bring peace of mind.
-It’s also essential to think about who you will have caring for you as your condition progresses.
-Opting for live-in care enables you to stay in the comfort of your own home and receive 24/7 care, whilst visiting care allows you to maintain your independence with an added helping hand.
-Either way, knowing you have care and assistance when you need it will be a relief for both yourself and your loved ones.
+In the early stages of Dementia, it’s important to know their medical preferences as their condition progresses.
+Communicating their preferences with your family, will ensure that they are not left with making any hard decisions themselves, if required to do so.
+Allocating someone who they trust to look after their possessions and finances when they are no longer able to can also help to bring peace of mind.
+It’s also essential to think about who will be caring for them as their condition progresses.
+Opting for live-in care enables them to stay in the comfort of your own home and receive 24/7 care, whilst visiting care allows them to maintain their independence with an added helping hand.
+Either way, knowing they have care and assistance when they need it will be a relief for both yourself and your loved ones.

 To find out more call: 0808 274 8827